polyseam/platform-engineering/docs/iac.md

 ### 🧠 Why is IaC Essential for Platform Engineering?

 As a platform engineer, you're often responsible for creating scalable, reliable, and repeatable systems that other teams build on.
-IaC gives you:
+IaC provides a **systematic, scalable**, and **repeatable** approach to managing that foundation.

 - 🛠️ **Standardization**: Ensure consistent environments across dev, staging, and prod.
 - 🧪 **Testability**: Validate changes in CI pipelines before applying them.